Spook

 Exactly how far have you gone with this - spook?

-The world premiere of Alan Bowne’s pulpy, erotic ghost comedy, written in 1985.
+London Performance Studios presented the world premiere of ‘Spook’, Alan Bowne’s pulpy, erotic ghost comedy written in 1985, directed by Alastair Curtis.

 After the mysterious death of their aunt, cousins Eleanor and Lolly inherit a rambling house on the windswept Massachusetts coast.
 Legend says it’s haunted by the ghost of a smuggler who was hanged for his crimes two hundred years ago.
 And soon enough, a handsome young man begins appearing in their beds at night, eager to seduce them.